 \section{Abstract}

 In developing the theory of long-run competitive equilibrium (LRCE), Marshall (1890) used the notion of a representative firm.
-The identity of this firm, however, remained unclear, and subsequent theory focused on the case where all firms are identical.
+The identity of this firm, however, remained unclear.
+Subsequent theory either focused on the case where all firms are identical or else incorporated heterogeneity but disregarded the notion of a representative firm.
 Using Hopenhayn's (1992) model of competitive industry dynamics, we extend the theory of LRCE to account for heterogeneous firms and show that the long-run supply function can indeed be characterized as the solution to the minimization of a representative average cost function.
-We also highlight that famous principles of competitive markets, such as efficiency of the LRCE allocation, are not robust to heterogeneity.

 {}